llawrencee/ocrapidnotes/README.md

 ## Project Status

 Currently, this project is still unfinished and is a work-in-progress build.
-As of now, this project is able to upload, scan, and format notes using only 2 out of the 3 OCR models (Tesseract & Google Vision API).
+This project is able to upload, scan, and format notes using all 3 OCR models (Tesseract, Google Vision API, and PaddleOCR).

 ## Project Tasks